RealtimeDenoising/VideoConf/README.md

 The program sample shows how to capture image and video from WebRTC, a popular media streaming framework which finds applications in Video conferencing.

-## Capturing frames from Reciver side media Call fro denoising
+## Capturing frames from Reciver side media Call for denoising

 ![CaptureImage.PNG](CaptureImage.PNG)

+## Capturing webm video from receiver side call for Denoisisng

 ## Extracting key frames from video